 - 4.1.
 All developments that exceed three stories must have an elevator accessible to all residents. - 4.2.
-Developments serving seniors or a PSH population must not exceed one story unless the building has an elevator accessible to all residents. - 4.2.1.
+Developments serving seniors or a PSH population must not exceed one story unless the building has an elevator accessible to all residents.
+Exceptions for some PSH populations will be considered. - 4.2.1.
 This requirement does not apply to single family homes, 1, 2, or 3-family dwellings, or townhouses.